Here are some must-include types of electives for homeschool high school to help you plan those important years well!

 All my teens have taken speech and competed as part of the local homeschool support group’s Rhetoric League (which used our Speech curriculum).
 It wasn’t their favorite course, but all 5 of my homeschool high schoolers have said it was one of the most important electives they took.

 My youngest took Home Maintenance from the local community college.
-All of the kids have done home ec in some form- whether they were interested or not.
+All of the kids have done home economics in some form- whether they were interested or not.

 All of these are must-include types of electives for homeschool high school.
 Have a great time planning and preparing!